Nutcracker

 A large banner was lifted by a crane to announce the new ride for 2026 at an event in October 2025.
 Photo: S. Dustman

-On Friday, October 10th, just after the park opened for the evening, spokesperson Julie Freed announced to a large crowd of guests near the site of the ride, that the ride would be a S&S Screamin’ Swing called Nutcracker.
-A large banner was lifted by a crane on the site showing a nutcracker holding a Lagoon Biergarten stein to represent a new landmark for the park – a 50-foot nutcracker.
-The large figure is being created by 3dxScenic of Cincinnati to hide part an air tank on the side of the ride’s structure.
+On Friday, October 10th, just after the park opened for the evening, spokesperson Julie Freed announced to a large crowd of guests near the site of the ride, that the new addition would be a S&S Screamin’ Swing called Nutcracker.
+A large banner was lifted by a crane on the site showing a nutcracker holding a Lagoon Biergarten stein marking where a giant nutcracker would stand by the ride.
+Over the off-season, the large figure was created by 3dxScenic of Cincinnati.

 MORE LAGOON HISTORY